Service delivery functions

 Office of the Child and Family Official Solicitor

-- providing high quality legal advice and support to CSSCs in relation to the chief executive’s court related functions (regarding the protection of children)
+- provide high quality independent legal advice in relation to the chief executive’s child protection court related functions

-- working with CSSCs to prepare briefs of evidence for child protection matters being referred to the Director of Child Protection Litigation (DCPL)
+- work with CSSC staff to prepare briefs of evidence for matters being referred to the DCPL for child protection orders

-- training CSSC staff on court and court related matters.
+- deliver training to CSSC staff on court and other legal topics.

 The work of Child Safety is regulated by Acts relating to: